google/WebFundamentals/src/content/en/fundamentals/push-notifications/common-notification-patterns.md

 Let's look at how we could use this API to implement the chat example.

-In our chat app, let's assume each notification has as some data which includes a username.
+In our chat app, let's assume each notification has some data which includes a username.

 The first thing we'll want to do is find any open notifications for a user with a specific username.
 We'll get `registration.getNotifications()` and loop over them and check the